earlew/pwp_python_00/README.md

 + **heat_ON**: True/False flag to turn ON/OFF surface heat flux forcing.
 [True]
 + **drag_ON**: True/False flag to turn ON/OFF current drag due to internal-inertial wave dispersion.
 [True]

-## Future work
-+ Create an option to add a passive tracer to the model.
-+ Incorporate a rudimentary sea-ice model to provide ice induced heat and salt fluxes.

 ## Test case 1: Southern Ocean in the summer
 This example uses data from *SO\_profile1.nc* and *SO\_met\_30day.nc*, which contain the initial profile and surface forcing data respectively.
 For the initial profile, we use the first profile collected by Argo float [5904469](http://www.ifremer.fr/co-argoFloats/float?detail=false&ptfCode=5904469).
 This profile was recorded in the Atlantic sector of the Southern Ocean (specifically, -53.5$^{\circ}$ N and 0.02$^{\circ}$ E) on December 11, 2014.
 For the surface forcing, we use 30 day time series of 6-hourly surface fluxes from [NCEP reanalysis](http://www.esrl.noaa.gov/psd/data/gridded/data.ncep.reanalysis.surfaceflux.html) at the above location.